How to Renew Minnesota Medicaid

 Minnesota had among the lowest pandemic unwinding disenrollment rates in the country

-When continuous enrollment protections ended in 2023, Minnesota's strong ex parte renewal infrastructure — which automatically renews coverage using data already in state systems — helped reduce the number of Minnesotans who lost MA coverage through procedural disenrollment.
-KFF data showed MN's unwinding loss rate was below the national median.
+When continuous enrollment protections ended in 2023, Minnesota's strong ex parte renewal infrastructure — which automatically renews coverage using data already in state systems — helped reduce the number of Minnesotans who lost Medical Assistance coverage through procedural disenrollment.
+KFF data showed Minnesota's unwinding loss rate was below the national median.
 Keeping your address current with DHS is the most important thing you can do to ensure renewal notices reach you.

 When and how Medical Assistance is renewed